mwelponer/pureMVC/README.md

 - windows -> simply run .bat
 - linux/osx -> in the terminal type "java -jar testPuremvc-1.0.jar"

-## What it it
+## What is it
-The tool acts as a server listening for incoming (http rest) TCP messages on a specific port, but it is also a client, through which you can send json messages via TCP to other PCs within the same network.
+The tool acts as a server listening for incoming (http rest) TCP messages on a specific port, but it can also work as a client to send json messages via TCP to other PCs connected to the network.

 ### Using the tool as a server
 The very first time it runs the server listens on port 9000.
-You can change it though using menu Edit > Change server port.
+You can change it using menu Edit > Change server port.
 Inside the second textbox (the console) you will see incoming json messages.

-You can use free software like [Postman](https://www.postman.com/downloads/)to send the message to the computer running the tool.
-After downloading Postman just use the following settings inside Postman
+You can use a free software like [Postman](https://www.postman.com/downloads/) to send the message to the computer running the tool.
+After downloading Postman use the following settings inside Postman

 - create a request: select POST, request url: theIpOfThePcRunningTestPuremvc:9000
 - in the body tab select raw and write the json message